Skip to main content

 Keep in mind that there is a limit to how many additional directories you can add.
 See the Creating & Managing Multiple Directories support page for more information.

-User Setup & Permissioning
+User Setup and Permissions

 Qtip: Learn more about Platform vs. Role Based Permissions.